HyunSeobKim/CHEM-BERT/README.md

 Download pre-trained model using `git lfs pull`.

-For using the fine-tuning service, prepare input, output folder in your path.
+For using the fine-tuning service, prepare input and output folder in your path.

 In input folder, dataset with csv format and input.json should be located.